 Even though there are great techniques on how to toilet train your dog, it can prove to be a struggle to teach your dog not to poop or pee in a dog crate or a dog house.
 As most pet parents will tell you, very few things are as annoying as having to clean the mess out of the kennel every single day.

-Dogs love their crates, and they do make the mess consciously.
-If you’re up for the challenge that will eventually yield very positive results, then this article on how to stop dog from pooping in house and in crate will save you time and energy, as well as your dog’s crate or house.
+According to experts, dogs love their crates, and they do make the mess consciously.
+If you're up for the challenge that will eventually yield very positive results, specifically from crate training your dog, then this article on how to stop dog from pooping in house and in crate will save you time and energy, as well as your dog's crate or house.

 How to Stop Your Dog From Pooping in House or Dog Crate